Dave Lombardo: Early years

 Lombardo was born in Havana, Cuba, on February 16, 1965, where his father owned three meat markets.
 He is of Italian descent through his paternal great-grandfather, who relocated to Cuba in the 19th century.
 Lombardo moved with his family to South Gate, California, when he was two years old, and still speaks Spanish.
 He has two older brothers and an older sister; his brothers had previously emigrated to the US via Operation Peter Pan.
+He is childhood friends with Cypress Hill rapper Sen Dog, who attended the same high school as him.

 His musical interests were fueled by his first musical performance when he was eight years old; he played bongos to Santana's "Everybody's Everything".
 Lombardo joined his school's band and played the marching drum.
 After noticing his son's persistent interest in music, Lombardo's father bought him a five-piece Pearl Maxwin drum set for $350 when Lombardo was ten years old.
 Lombardo bought his first record, Alive! by Kiss, to play along with.
 He learned to play Kiss' "100,000 Years" by repeatedly listening to the record until he could play the drum solo perfectly.

 Lombardo asked his parents for drum lessons.
 Although they agreed, the lessons were short-lived.
 Lombardo grew bored because the lessons were repetitive and did not challenge him.
 Lombardo's friends introduced him to disco, which appealed to his affinity for funk, Latin and soul.
 He became a temporary DJ for a mobile disc jockey under the name A Touch of Class.
-Unimpressed with their son coming home at 4:00am, Lombardo's parents pressured him into quitting the DJ gig or face military school.
+Unimpressed with their son coming home at 4:00 am, Lombardo's parents pressured him into quitting the DJ gig or face military school.

 Lombardo returned to playing rock music in 1978 and befriended several like-minded musicians around South Gate.
-Lombardo moved to Pius X High School after eighth grade.
+Lombardo attended Pius X High School.
 He performed Chuck Berry's "Johnny B. Goode" with a guitarist named Peter Fashing during the school's talent show.
 "I'll never forget the roar of the crowd during the drum solo.
 We brought the house down," said Lombardo, who became known as "David the Drummer" the following day.
 Lombardo soon formed a band named Escape with two guitarists.
 Lombardo found a vocalist to join the band after he transferred to South Gate High School in 1979.
 The band performed at several events under the name Sabotage, but the band was short-lived.

 Lombardo's parents convinced him to quit the band because he was withdrawing from everything except music.
 Knowing her son was set on pursuing a life on the stage, Lombardo's mother asked him to at least graduate high school.
 He honored her wish and graduated from South Gate High School in June 1983.
-Immediately following, Lombardo was recommended by his Technical Drafting teacher to Diesel Energy Systems Company.
+Immediately following, Lombardo was recommended by his technical drafting teacher to Diesel Energy Systems Company.
 Impressed with his skill, Lombardo was hired on the spot.
 Around this time, Lombardo's musical career was ready to take off.